aguerrera/Garoozis/README.md

 Garoozis let's you publish static HTML files using F# and Razor Templates.
 ==========================================================================

 Use this tool for simple website hosting.
-With it you can
+With it you can:

 * create static html pages by transforming markdown or html with Razor templates
 * copy these static files to Amazon S3 Windows Azure Blob storage for website hosting